Ohio: Statehood and early years

-Although many Native Americans had migrated west to evade American encroachment, others remained settled in the state, sometimes assimilating in part.
+Although many Native Americans migrated west to evade American encroachment, others remained in the state, sometimes assimilating in part.
 Starting around 1809, the Shawnee pressed resistance to encroachment again.
 Under Chief Tecumseh, Tecumseh's War officially began in Ohio in 1811.
 When the War of 1812 began, the British decided to attack from Upper Canada into Ohio and merge their forces with the Shawnee.
 This continued until Tecumseh was killed at the Battle of the Thames in 1813.
-Most of the Shawnee, excluding the Pekowi in Southwest Ohio, were forcibly relocated west.
+Most of the Shawnee, excluding the Pekowi in Southwest Ohio, were forcibly moved west.
 Ohio played a key role in the War of 1812, as it was on the front line in the Western theater and the scene of several notable battles both on land and in Lake Erie.
 On September 10, 1813, the Battle of Lake Erie, one of the major battles, took place near Put-in-Bay, Ohio.
 The British eventually surrendered to Oliver Hazard Perry.

-Ultimately, after the United States government used the Indian Removal Act of 1830 to force countless Native American tribes on the Trail of Tears, where all the southern states except for Florida were successfully emptied of Native peoples, the US government panicked because a majority of tribes did not want to be forced out of their own lands.
-Fearing further wars between Native tribes and American settlers, they pushed all remaining Native tribes in the East to migrate west against their own will, including all remaining tribes in Ohio.
+Ultimately, after the U.S. government used the Indian Removal Act of 1830 to force countless Native American tribes on the Trail of Tears, where all the southern states except for Florida were emptied of Native peoples, the government panicked because most tribes did not want to be forced out of their own lands.
+Fearing further wars between Native tribes and American settlers, they pushed all remaining Native tribes in the East to migrate west against their will, including all remaining tribes in Ohio.

 In 1835, Ohio fought with the Michigan Territory in the Toledo War, a mostly bloodless boundary war over the Toledo Strip.
 Only one person was injured in the conflict.
 Congress intervened, making Michigan's admittance as a state conditional on ending the conflict.
-In exchange for giving up its claim to the Toledo Strip, Michigan was given the western two-thirds of the Upper Peninsula, in addition to the eastern third which was already considered part of the territory.
+In exchange for giving up its claim to the Toledo Strip, Michigan was given the western two-thirds of the Upper Peninsula, in addition to the eastern third, which was already considered part of the territory.